 While I was a postgraduate student I locumed for most of the well known chains as well as many small independent practices in South Wales and South West England.
 I also worked part time in the refractive surgery industry which has given me invaluable knowledge and experience of refractive surgery procedures and their management, such as PRK and LASIK.

-I have spent the nine years working as the lead specialist optometrist at Cardiff Eye Unit at the University Hospital of Wales.
+I spent about nine years working in sub-specialist glaucoma clinics at Cardiff Eye Unit at the University Hospital of Wales.
 I also spent four years at Bristol Eye Hospital mainly in the specialist glaucoma clinics as well as two years working in the specialist contact lens and paediatric clinic at Bristol Eye Hospital managing patients with conditions that require complex contact lenses, such as keratoconus, as well as children with squints and lazy eyes.
 This has given me in depth knowledge of diagnosing and managing glaucoma as well as many other eye conditions.

-I provide expert opinion for the General Optical Council in malpractice cases.
-I currently sit on the Glaucoma Expert Working Group that advices the Welsh Assembly Government on national eyecare issues.
-I am a visiting lecturer at the School of Optometry and Vision Science at Cardiff University and I am an assessor for the WEHE/PEARS accreditation.
+I have provided expert opinion for the General Optical Council in malpractice cases.
+I have previously sat on the Glaucoma Expert Working Group that advices the Welsh Assembly Government on national eyecare issues.
+I have been a visiting lecturer at the School of Optometry and Vision Science at Cardiff University and I have been an assessor for the WEHE/PEARS accreditation.

-More recently I was the first in Wales and one of the first 30 optometrists in the UK to have completed the specialist training and qualification in therapeutics and register as an independent prescriber.
+More recently I was one of the first 30 optometrists in the UK to have completed the specialist training and qualification in therapeutics and register as an independent prescriber.
 This gives me access to a much wider range of medications than ordinary optometrists, allowing me to diagnose and manage more complex eye disease.
-Currently I am one of a handful of optometrists in Wales that holds this qualification.
+I am one of only a handful of optometrists in Wales that holds this qualification.
+Currently, I sit on the College of Optometrists Independent Prescribing Standards Committee.
 I also hold a higher qualification in glaucoma diagnosis and management.